yusufali98/yusufali98.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Demonstration of running VLMs on real robot.
+    Demonstration video of running VLMs on real robot.
 </div>

 You can also put regular text between your rows of images, even citations {% cite einstein1950meaning %}.